-Made in Yame (pronounced YAH-may) is an intensive three-week SVA Destinations Summer program from June 8-26, 2018 that provides product designers with intensive, hands-on exposure to the traditional craft techniques of Japan and gives them an opportunity to get their own designs on the market.
+SVA Made in Yame (pronounced YAH-may) is an intensive two-week SVA Destinations Summer program from June 16-29, 2019 that provides product designers with hands-on exposure to the traditional craft techniques of Japan and gives them an opportunity to get their own designs on the market.

 The program provides an intimate, hands-on way of studying materials, form, color and product design technique through the lens of traditional Japanese craftwork.

 Students will visit the factories and workshops of over a dozen traditional crafts, including woodworking, lacquerware, textile weaving, lantern making and more.
 They will be exposed to the nuances of the craft processes and how materials are carefully selected and manipulated for production.
 Simultaneously, they will learn how traditional Japanese culture informed the development of these crafts and products and how the crafts and products in turn informed traditional Japanese culture.
 Students will then be asked to explore contemporary forms and products using the tools and techniques to which they have been exposed.

 SVA Made in Yame is open to all applicants, not just SVA students.

 THE PROGRAM CONSISTS OF FOUR STAGES

 introduction to japan in fukuoka city (2 days)